sidecar18/free-code-camp/README.md

 # free-code-camp
-This repository is for the Responsive Web Design exercises and projects from freeCodeCamp
+This repository is for exercises and projects for freeCodeCamp